revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-13. What do you mean by stream?
+13.What do you mean by stream?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)